ndegheselle/Fantoche-automation/readme.md

 - Workflow validation with potential errors prompting (infinite loop. dead branches, ...)
 - Handle supervisor edge case for flow control tasks
 - Display workers list and allow supervision
-- Add user management with roles ans permissions
+- Add user management with roles and permissions
+- Handle proper state (going back and forth with history) in the editor